Salesforce Review 2026: Is It Still Worth the Price Tag?

 | Einstein 1 Sales | $500 | Full AI suite, Revenue Intelligence |

-A few things to flag before you sticker-shock yourself into a bad decision.
-These are annual billing prices — monthly billing is available but adds roughly 25% to the cost.
+A few things worth knowing before the sticker shock hits.
+These prices are for annual billing — go month-to-month and you'll pay roughly 25% more.
 Add-ons like Salesforce CPQ, Marketing Cloud, and Pardot stack on top of these base prices.
-And implementation costs?
-Not included.
-For Enterprise and Unlimited tiers, implementation can run tens of thousands of dollars depending on complexity.
+And implementation?
+That's a separate line item.
+For Enterprise and Unlimited plans, implementation can easily run tens of thousands depending on how complex your setup is.

 There's no free plan.
-The 30-day trial gives you access to most features, which is genuinely worth using before you commit to anything.
+The 30-day trial gives access to most features, and it's actually worth using before you commit.

 👉 [Try Salesforce free for 30 days](Try Salesforce)